-Also, the key to a successful conversation in any context, but especially when you’re trying to wow someone, is reciprocity.
-When someone shares something about themselves or asks you a question, always reply back by sharing a similar story or asking them the same question.
-It’s polite and keeps the conversation equal.
+Also, the key to a successful conversation in any context–especially when you’re trying to “wow” someone–is reciprocity.
+When someone shares something about themselves or asks you a question, always reply back by sharing a similar story, or by asking them the same question.
+It’s polite and it keeps the conversation equal.

-One of the most important things to do before a date starts and before you leave the house: getting your mind right.
+One of the most important things to do before you leave the house and before a date starts, is getting your mind right.
 While you can’t control chemistry, compatibility, or attraction, you can make sure you’re mentally ready if they happen.

 You’ve gotta get your mind right before a date.

 If the mere mention of self-compassion made your eyes roll, I get it.
-It’s easier said than done and sometimes sounds too fluffy to be a worthy endeavor.
+It’s easier said than done.
+Sometimes it sounds too fluffy to be a worthy endeavor.
 However, it’s been proven that practicing self-compassion can have a tangible impact on our lives.

 In a study on the role of self-compassion in romantic relationships, Kristin D. Neff and Natasha Beretvas explain what self-compassion really is:

 “Neff (2003b) has defined self-compassion (SC) as consisting of three main components: self-kindness versus self-judgment, common humanity versus isolation, and mindfulness versus over-identification.”